intrig-unicamp/macsad/README.md

 - `sendp(pkt2,iface="veth0",count=1);`

-The first packet with an unknown destination mac address will be broadcasted by the swith while the source mac address wis learned.
-Now after the two pakcets sent, the switch has already learned the mac addresses of veth0 and veth3.
-Now if we send those packets again, switch will forward those pakcets via corresponding ports instead of broadcasting them.
+The first packet with an unknown destination mac address will be broadcasted by the switch while the source mac address is learned.
+Now after the two packets were sent, the switch has already learned the mac addresses of veth0 and veth3.
+Now if we send those packets again, switch will forward those packets via corresponding ports instead of broadcasting them.

 Notes: